nassuphis/trip_to_trasquera/docs/README.md

 ## Introduction

-My father, Sigrid's beloved husband, passed away in March 2022.
+I spent most of that year keeping her company.
+In September, we embarked on an extended trip to Bugliaga di Trasquera—a magical place kept alive and thriving largely thanks to my wonderful friends, Antonio and Soo.

-I kept her company for most of that year.
-In September 2022 we went for an extended trip to Bugliaga di Trasquera.
-It is a magical place, kept alive and thriving in no small part due to the efforts of my wonderful friends, Antonio and Soo.
+Bugliaga di Trasquera is perfect for someone seeking a kind of reset, and I was convinced it would do Sigrid a lot of good.
+Indeed, we had a wonderful time there.

-Bugliaga di Trasquera is ideal for someone who wants a kind of reset, and I was convinced that it would do Sigrid a lot of good.
-We had a wonderful time.
+After returning to Athens, we decided that a painting inspired by our time in Bugliaga would be the most fitting "thank you" gift to our gracious hosts.

-After we returned to Athens, we thought that a painting inspired by our time in Bugliaga would be the most appropriate "thank you" gift to our gracious hosts.
-This was the initial plan, but it did not survive Sigrid's enthusiasm for the place: The one "gift" painting turned into a series of 12, made over the next 2 years.
+Initially, this plan involved just one painting, but Sigrid's enthusiasm for the place transformed it into a series of twelve, created over the next two years.

-The paintings be seen in this catalogue.
+This catalogue presents these paintings.

 ## Biograpy